michaeldeol/todomvc/labs/architecture-examples/mootools/README.md

 # MooTools • [TodoMVC](http://todomvc.com)

-An implementation of the TodoMVC example to [MooTools](http://mootools.net)
+An implementation of the TodoMVC example using [MooTools](http://mootools.net)

 ## Credit